llm-refactoring/llm-refactoring-plugin/README.md

 An IntelliJ IDEA plugin that recommends Extract Function refactoring based on the LLM's suggestions.

+The plugin is [available for free](https://plugins.jetbrains.com/plugin/23403-llm-powered-extract-method) on JetBrains Marketplace.

 <img src="pictures/tool-overview.png" alt="Code Diff" width="600">

 ## Requirements